GRose01/wdi-group-project/README.md

 In future I would avoid using Bulma as we found it quite difficult to customise once we had applied its classes, and ended up being quite a time drain.

-___
+---

-### Wins and Blockers
+### Wins and Challenges

-One of the biggest blockers for this project was creating a substantial seeds file that incorporated promises.
+One of the biggest challenges for this project was creating a substantial seeds file that incorporated promises.
 As some models relied on other models in order to be created, we had to establish multiple promises in the seeds file in order for the database to accept certain models.
 For instance, in order for a review to exist, it must first have a user and categories in order to create the review - so we would create the user and categories first and then promise them to the review seed.

 ``` JavaScript
      return Promise.all([